isaac-sim/IsaacLab/docs/source/refs/issues.rst

 When resetting the environment, some of the data fields of assets and sensors are not updated.
 These include the poses of links in a kinematic chain, the camera images, the contact sensor readings, and the lidar point clouds.
-This is a known issue and which has to do with the way the PhysX and rendering engines work in Omniverse.
+This is a known issue which has to do with the way the PhysX and rendering engines work in Omniverse.

 Many physics engines do a simulation step as a two-level call: ``forward()`` and ``simulate()``,